 Swung Glass

-Vintage swung vases from the 1960s and 1970s, especially those made by L.E.
+Vintage swung vases from the 1960s and 1970s, especially those crafted by the L.E.
 Smith Glass Company, are striking examples of mid-century artistry and design.
-Known for their tall, fluid shapes created by "swinging" the glass while hot, these vases came in a variety of textures and bases, including the collectible diamond butt, nubby butt, ribbed butt, and smooth styles.
-Produced in bold, vibrant colors like amber, teal, amethyst, olive, and classic carnival glass, each vase is unique in height and shape due to the handmade process.
-Today, these sculptural pieces are highly sought after by collectors and retro enthusiasts for their dramatic presence and nostalgic charm.
+Characterized by their tall, fluid silhouettes formed by “swinging” the glass while hot, these vases were produced in a variety of bases and textures, including the collectible diamond butt, nubby butt, ribbed butt, three-toe, four finger thousand eye and smooth styles.
+Available in bold, vibrant colors such as amber, teal, olive, amethyst, and classic carnival glass—along with retro favorites like bittersweet, evergreen, persimmon bluenique and avocado—each piece is one-of-a-kind in height and shape due to its handmade process.
+Today, these sculptural treasures are prized by collectors and retro enthusiasts alike for their dramatic presence, nostalgic charm, and ability to infuse any space with vintage flair.